kaaveland/kaaveland.github.io/content/posts/2024-05-18-moving-to-hugo.md

 It's a bit sad that the old links no longer work, but the posts should be easy to find for anyone who ends up with a `404` anyway.

+Edit: It turns out that it's easy enough to use a frontmatter `aliases` directive to handle the old links, so the ones that have been shared should work again.